 I will be contacting you to schedule group meeting times, and I expect for you to come to group meeting if possible.
-I will schedule it to avoid your classes, if you are working during the academic year.
+I will schedule it to avoid classes, childcare, etc., as best as possible.

-The lab group is also available to you for questions, advice, and support.
-They are already highly trained in science, and part of what they are learning now is how to advise.
-They need to learn to talk to you as much as you need to learn from them!
-To put it another way, a post-doctoral scientist is only about 2 years away from being a professor, and a graduate student is only 5 years away, so now is a great chance to get advice and learn how they think.
+The lab group is also available to you for questions, giving and getting advice, and support.
+They are already highly trained in science, and part of what you are learning now is how to advise.
+They need to learn from you as much as you need to talk to them!
+To put it another way, a post-doctoral scientist is only about 2 years away from being a professor, and a senior graduate student is only 5 years away, so now is a great chance to give and get advice and learn how they think.
 You will be attending group meetings regularly: Speak Up and Ask Questions!

-3. Expectations
+3. EXPECTATIONS